maxbusboom/WirelessIncome/docs/ols_analysis.md

 ## Executive Summary

 This analysis examines the relationship between household income, population density, geographic classification, and fixed broadband download speeds at the census tract level using Q1 2022 data.
 The model includes 81,291 observations with county and urban classification fixed effects.

 **Key Finding:** Geography—not income—is the dominant predictor of internet speed.
-The urban-rural divide accounts for speed differences of up to 89 Mbps, while doubling household income yields only ~4 Mbps improvement.
-Population density has an effect comparable to income.
+The urban-rural divide accounts for speed differences of up to 89 Mbps, while a one standard deviation increase in income yields only ~6 Mbps improvement.
+Population density has a comparable effect to income.

 ---